Eurovision Young Dancers 1989

 The participant countries could send one or two dancers, male or female, that could not be older than 19.
-Each dancer was free to participate in any of these 2 categories: classical dancing or contemporary, modern or jazz dancing.
+Each dancer was free to participate in any of these two categories: classical dancing or contemporary, modern or jazz dancing.
 The pas de deux performances could not be longer than ten minutes, while the variations could not be longer than five minutes.
-There were 4 awards that year: contemporary dancing prize, classical dancing prize and 2 jury's special prizes (for contemporary and classical dance).
+There were four awards that year: contemporary dancing prize, classical dancing prize and two jury's special prizes (also for contemporary and classical dance).